ddsky/api-league-clients/javascript/docs/MathApi.md

 let apiInstance = new ApiLeague.MathApi();
 let sourceAmount = 100; // Number | The source amount.
-let sourceUnit = kg; // String | The source unit. let targetUnit = lb; // String | The unit to which should be converted. let opts = {
+let sourceUnit = "kg"; // String | The source unit. let targetUnit = "lb"; // String | The unit to which should be converted. let opts = {
-  'foodName': flour // String | An optional food name.
+  'foodName': "flour" // String | An optional food name.
 For converting foods the food is relevant as they have different densities.
 };
 apiInstance.convertUnits(sourceAmount, sourceUnit, targetUnit, opts, (error, data, response) => {
   if (error) {